nexica/trpc-gen/README.md

-# @nexa/trpc-gen
+# @nexica/trpc-gen

-A custom Prisma generator for automatically creating NestJS TRPC routers for the Nexa-Stack.
+A custom Prisma generator for automatically creating NestJS TRPC routers for the Nexica-Stack.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview

-`@nexa/trpc-gen` is a Prisma generator that automatically creates NestJS TRPC routers, services, repositories, and modules for each model in your Prisma schema.
-This tool is specifically designed to work seamlessly with the [Nexa-Stack](https://github.com/link-to-nexa-stack) architecture.
+`@nexica/trpc-gen` is a Prisma generator that automatically creates NestJS TRPC routers, services, repositories, and modules for each model in your Prisma schema.
+This tool is specifically designed to work seamlessly with the [Nexica-Stack](https://github.com/link-to-nexica-stack) architecture.

-## Nexa-Stack Packages
+## Nexica-Stack Packages

-The Nexa-Stack consists of the following packages:
+The Nexica-Stack consists of the following packages:

-1. `@nexa/trpc-gen` - Prisma generator for NestJS TRPC routers (this package)
+1. `@nexica/trpc-gen` - Prisma generator for NestJS TRPC routers (this package)
-2. `@nexa/nestjs-trpc` - NestJS integration for tRPC with custom decorators
+2. `@nexica/nestjs-trpc` - NestJS integration for tRPC with custom decorators
-3. `@nexa/zod-gen` - Prisma generator for Zod validation schemas
+3. `@nexica/zod-gen` - Prisma generator for Zod validation schemas
-4. `@nexa/cli` - CLI tool for creating and managing Nexa-Stack projects
+4. `@nexica/cli` - CLI tool for creating and managing Nexica-Stack projects
-5. `@nexa/client` - Frontend utilities for integrating with Nexa-Stack backends
+5. `@nexica/client` - Frontend utilities for integrating with Nexica-Stack backends

 ## Features